Planning Gain Finance

 How long does planning gain finance take to complete?

-We can fund your bridging loan the same day, where the valuation and legal pack are already fully completed, although this is very rare.
+We can fund your bridging loan the same day, where the valuation and legal pack are already fully completed, although this is extremely rare.
+In most cases, a full valuation of the land is needed, which takes time.

 Where there are complexities with the project, or previous declined planning applications, your application may take a little longer.